AyoubCoding21/vimrc/README.md

-# NVix
+# My vimrc
-NVix is a lightweight awesome vim configuration for devs and hackers, It got cool plugins for developers.
+This is a lightweight awesome vim configuration for devs and hackers, It got cool plugins for developers.
 # Details
-NVix is lightweight, which makes it really cool for heavy lifted dev.
+It is lightweight, which makes it really cool for heavy lifted dev.
 But also has cool tricks, plugins and functions for developers and hackers to provide them with the best experience.

 The *leader* key there is space, and has cool keybindings and even uses LSP for Svelte and SvelteKit developement, JS/TS, C/C++ , GLSL, React and it's brothers, Python, SQL and VimScript.